 In this hypothetical case, it would make zero financial sense for an investor to purchase $19,990 worth of that mutual fund.
 The investor would actually save money by increasing their purchase to $20,000, as this would hit the ‘breakpoint’, which makes the buyer eligible for the discount.

 Under FINRA Rule 2342, brokerage firms have a professional duty to properly identify breakpoints so that they can help their investors limit their overall transaction fees.
 Unfortunately, in February of 2004, H.D.
 Vest failed to live up to this responsibility.

 According to regulators, the brokerage firm negligently structured investment purchases in a manner that caused some clients to miss out on a 33.39% reduction in transaction fees.
 This error caused affected customers to lose a tremendous amount of money.

 Indeed, collectively, customers lost at least $725,217 due to H.D.
 Vest’s failure to account for and to apply the available breakpoint sale discounts.
 In relation to the misconduct, the brokerage firm was fined and ordered to pay full financial restitution to investors.

 At Sonn Law Group, our legal team is committed to protecting your interests against stockbroker fraud and brokerage firm negligence.
-If you lost or a family member sustained losses with H.D.
-Vest, or any other brokerage firm, and you believe that you were a victim of misconduct, please contact us at 877-682-6989.
+If you believe that you were a victim of broker misconduct or negligence, please contact us at 877-682-6989.